 Between 1889 and 1983 she traveled and studied in Britain, a dreary place compared to her home.
 In 1893 the monarchy of Hawaii was abrogated and Princess Kaiulani was a Princess no more.
 Kaiulani died in 1899 at the age of 23, a year after Hawaii was annexed by the United States.
 She was much mourned.
 I wish I could have known her.

 Between 1988 and 1989, Princess Kaiulani and I became close.
 My Princess Kaiulani was a spirited, independent-minded, feisty, occasionally determinedly talkative and very loving cockatiel.
 Kaiulani had the freedom of my home, but preferred her perch in my office or on my shoulder.
 As befits royalty, she had twin retainers: Magnum and PI, two chatty budgies (budgerigars or parakeets), named after the TV show Magnum PI about a Hawaii detective, played by Tom Selleck.
-The budgies had the freedom of my home and spent most of their time zipping round the house, flashing bright blue plumage; twittering and gossiping.
-One day they flew through my always-open front door, after many months of ignoring their larger freedom.
+Two previous flitty flirts had names now forgotten but were something like Tit and Tat or somesuch clever drollery.
+The budgies had the freedom of my home and spent most of their time zipping round the house, flashing bright blue and green plumage; twittering and gossiping.
+But at various times they flew through my always-open front door, after many months of ignoring their larger freedom.

 Kaiulani rarely spent any time with the twins.
 She preferred to perch on my shoulder, whispering sweet chirpy nothings, nibbling my ear.
 Occasionally, she would hop onto my keyboard, and strut and dance over the keys while I typed.
 If I was writing or drawing, and she was in the mood, she would wrestle my pencil with her claws and beak.